 ABNLP accredited Certified NLP Practitioner, NLP Coach and a TLTA accredited Time Line TherapyTM Practitioner.

-Qualified assessor and currently studying for TQUK Level 4 Award in the Internal Quality Assurance of Assessment Processes and Practice (QCF)
+Qualified assessor and TQUK Level 4 Qualified in the Internal Quality Assurance of Assessment Processes and Practice (QCF)

 Wendy is a Leadership Fellow of the Society of Leadership Fellows, St George’s House, Windsor Castle, Windsor.